datavis-tech/reactive-model/README.md

 model.a(); // 5
 ```

 When the setter form is used, the `model` object is returned.
 This enables method chaining.

-Assuming there are tracked properties `a`, `b`, and `c`, their values can be set like this:
+For example, assuming there are tracked properties `a`, `b`, and `c`, their values can be set like this:

 ```javascript
 model.a(3).b(4).c(5);